If you want to develop an app for your brand, the next hurdle that comes is probably choosing which smartphone platform to focus on.

 iPhone users appear to be more prepared than Android users to spend money on apps, however, isn’t a determinant that your needs will match the platform.

 The cost of development isn’t too different between iOS and Android.

-The only factor that differs for them is that Android is available on more devices than Apple and the screen sizes these devices which makes it harder for developers to customize the app for everyone and therefore, it takes longer to create Android apps.
+The only factor that differs for them is that Android is available on more devices than Apple and the screen sizes of these devices make it harder for developers to customize the app for everyone therefore, it takes longer to create Android apps.

 Since iOS is closed-source, it has more security.
 Security is a struggle when it comes to open-source platforms.

 The process of app screening is also more challenging in iOS and users are restricted to only licensed apps in the App Store.

 This helps in preventing users from downloading malware unintentionally.